ronnyml/snowplow-wiki/about-snowplow/Technical-architecture.md

 ![architecture] [conceptual-architecture]

-To briefly explain these five sub-systems:
+To briefly explain these sub-systems:

 * **Trackers** fire Snowplow events.
 Currently we have 12 trackers, covering web, mobile, desktop, server and IoT.
 (For more information see the [trackers section](https://github.com/snowplow/snowplow/tree/master/1-trackers) of the repository.
 * **Collectors** receive Snowplow events from trackers.
 Currently we have three different event collectors, sinking events either to Amazon S3 or Amazon Kinesis, namely a CDN-based [Cloudfront Collector](https://github.com/snowplow/snowplow/tree/master/2-collectors/cloudfront-collector) on [Amazon CloudFront] [cloudfront], a collector that sets a third party pixel for cross-domain tracking called the [Clojure Collector](https://github.com/snowplow/snowplow/tree/master/2-collectors/clojure-collector), and a [Scala Stream Collector](https://github.com/snowplow/snowplow/tree/master/2-collectors/scala-stream-collector) which sets a third-party cookie for cross-domain tracking.